AyanKumarBhunia/Indic_Script_Handwriting_Recognition/README.md

 # Handwriting Recognition and Spotting in Indic Scripts
-This github profile contains code and recent papers that have been appeared in the literature in the field of Handwriting Recognition, Handwriting Spotting for Indic Scripts.
+This github profile contains code and recent papers that have been appeared in the field of Handwriting Recognition, Handwriting Spotting for Indic Scripts.